kpjd/Projects/README.md

 A collection of Projects.
-Some are almost finished, others not.
+Some are finished, others not.